Cam’s Journey

 — Cam cullen

-It’s like I was innocent at the beginning of the trip.
-I’d really only been outside of the country once, almost 20 years before, and while I had some expectations about the country, itself, I really had no idea what the next 30 days would bring in terms of the experience.
+Looking back, it’s like I was innocent at the beginning of the trip.
+I’d really only been outside of the country once—almost 20 years before—and while I had some expectations about the country, itself, I really had no idea what the next 30 days would bring in terms of the experience.
 It was truly transformational for me.

-Honestly, there were a lot of hard parts (laughs).
-So many crazy situations and challenges, both physically & psychologically.
-The night on the boat (on Day 20, when we traveled to an island off the coast of Bahia) might have been the height of the psychological challenge for me.
-Everything was new to me again: the people & the culture, our surroundings.
-We had been in São Paulo for a bit, and then in Minas for a couple of weeks, and then suddenly, in Bahia, nothing was familiar.
-It was night when we got on the boat, and the town we departed from was complete chaos.
+There were lots of hard parts (laughs).
+So many foreign situations and crazy challenges, both physically & psychologically.
+The night on the boat [on Day 20, when we traveled to an island off the coast of Bahia] might have been the height of the psychological challenge for me.
+Everything was suddenly new to me again: the people, the culture, our surroundings.
+We had been in these small pretty cities in São Paulo for a bit, and then in the mountains of Minas for a couple of weeks, and then suddenly, in Bahia, it was like nothing was familiar.
+I mean we were on a boat in the middle of the night! (laughs) I think we caught the last boat that night, and the scene at the dock was just complete chaos.
 The other people on the boat weren’t talking to one another.
-I was just out of my element to be honest; scared that something bad was going to happen to us.
+I think I was just out of my element to be honest; scared that something bad was going to happen to us.
 It was a mental thing and I know that now, but sometimes you go through that when you’re put into a foreign situation. (laughs) In the end, everything was awesome.
 The island was beautiful.
 But the feelings I had on the boat that night will always stay with me.

 I’m grateful.

-I called (GOGO co-Founder) Eddie maybe 3 days after the trip; after I’d had some time to decompress (laughs).
+I called Eddie maybe 3 days after the trip, after I’d had some time to decompress (laughs).
 It’d been a long trip, and I felt like the last couple days of it had really taken a toll on me.
-I wanted to make sure he knew how truly grateful I was to have had such a profound experience.
-I felt like I’d gotten a master’s in Brazilian studies & a life-changing experience at the same time, and that was a lot.
+I wanted to make sure he knew how grateful I was to have had such a profound experience.
+I felt like I’d gotten a master’s in Brazilian Studies and a life-changing experience at the same time, and all within 29 days.
 It was a much more epic trip than I had imagined.
 Literally, the adventure of a lifetime.
+I still think about it constantly, and I probably will for a long time.